daniellavoie/resume/README.md

 This toolbox allows me to find the right tool for the right needs.
 I am a pragmatic worker focusing on time to market while still giving proper attention to maintainability and refactoring.
-I also give professional training session for
-[Ambient IT](https://www.ambient-it.net/) on subjects like [Spring Cloud](http://projects.spring.io/spring-cloud/) and [Elasticsearch](https://www.elastic.co/fr/products/elasticsearch).
+I also give professional training sessions for [Ambient IT](https://www.ambient-it.net/) on subjects like [Spring Cloud](http://projects.spring.io/spring-cloud/) and [Elasticsearch](https://www.elastic.co/fr/products/elasticsearch).